muthuganeshece/Business-Case-Study/README.md

 - #### Tools and Libraries
   - Python, Numpy, Pandas, SKlearn, Statsmodel
 - #### Insights
+  - GRE score, TOEFL Score and CGPA are highly correlated
 - #### Recommendations
   - Linear model could able to achieve 75% score it is recommended to apply non linear machine learning techniques for better score